ouromoros/dschedule/README.md

 ### Task

 A task is uniquely identified by its `taskId`.
 When you `bind` a `taskId`, you define what work should be done when the corresponding task is scheduled.
 When you `register` (cron-like) or `push` (one-time) a task, you can specify additional options like `retry`, `retryTimeout` and `delay` to determine how the task should be scheduled.
-When we bind a handler to a task, we only know that an event named `taskId` is scheduled and maybe with additional `data`, but we don't care how they were configured (delayed or retried).
+When the scheduler invokes a handler to a task, it only knows that an event named `taskId` is scheduled and maybe with additional `data`, and it doesn't care how they were configured (delayed or retried).

 ## Example